-Curriculum design, implementation, evaluation and review are a constant process at CAS as a reflection of ongoing advances in understanding of how human learn.
+Curriculum design, implementation, evaluation and review are a constant process at Casablanca American School (CAS) and reflect the ongoing advances in understanding of how students best learn.

 Learning at Casablanca American School: Lower School